dlesbre/bibtex-autocomplete/README.md

 It is designed to be as simple to use as possible: just give it a bib file and let **btac** work its magic!
-It combines multiple sources and runs consistency and normalization checks on the added fields (check that URLs lead to a valid webpage, that DOIs exist at https://dx.doi.org/).
+It combines multiple sources and runs consistency and normalization checks on the added fields (only adds URLs that lead to a valid webpage, DOIs that exist at https://dx.doi.org/, ISSN/ISBN with valid check digits...).

 It attempts to complete a BibTeX file by querying the following domains:
 - [openalex.org](https://openalex.org/): ~240 million entries